 La Jolla Elementary School

 Speaking to Polen — as the teacher wiped tears and joked, “I can’t even look at you” — Hasselbrink said, “You inspire your college students, your colleagues, and your group loves you.
 You are a present to our faculty and the teaching career.”
-Polen teaches 1/3-graders from La Jolla Elementary, Bird Rock, and Torrey Pines Elementary faculties via the San Diego Unified School District’s Seminar software at the La Jolla Elementary campus, which serves individuals who want excessive-level, superior, and challenging curricular sports; and people with extremely high-examined capacity but low school fulfillment.
+Polen teaches 1/3-graders from La Jolla Elementary, Bird Rock, and Torrey Pines Elementary faculties via the San Diego Unified School District’s Seminar software at the La Jolla Elementary campus, which serves individuals who want excessive-level, superior, and challenging curricular sports and people with extremely high-examined capacity but low school fulfillment.

 Torrey Pines Elementary School